 ‘My dear friends, it is with the greatest pleasure that I welcome you to the inaugural service of the Etz Chaim Synagogue here in Chania the second city of Crete.
 We are today celebrating the rebirth of this sacred place, which for too long has been unused.
 It had served the Jewish community of Crete for over two centuries until that fateful time in 1941 since when it fell into disuse.
 It remained derelict until one man with the help of many others brought it back to the splendour it is today.

 I am honoured to be here with Rabbi Aftonio and acknowledge his tireless efforts.’
 Clapping broke out but the Rabbi calmed them and continued.
-He above all others has been the driving force, the inspiration which encouraged others.
+He above all others has been the driving force, the inspiration that encouraged others.
 He persuaded the World Monument Fund to join this noble cause and the rest is history.

 I sat listening aware that I was witnessing a unique and unforgettable event.
 Then rabbi Aftonio stood and addressed us.

 ‘This is an auspicious moment for me.
 It is the culmination of a dream, which began over five years ago.
 Being born here in Chania and knowing the synagogue all my life it was a terrible shock when due to over whelming circumstances it fell into disuse and remained so for many years.
 There are too many names for me to mention, the hundreds of people who made this rebirth possible.
 Some are here today and to them all I give a heart felt vote of thanks.
 It shows that where good people act together miracles happen.’